BenLangmead/bowtie2/MANUAL.markdown

 [`-D`]: #bowtie2-options-D

-    -D
+    -D <int>

 </td><td>

-The maximum number of consecutive seed extensions that can "fail" before Bowtie 2 moves on using the alignments found so far.
+Up to `<int>` consecutive seed extension attempts can "fail" before Bowtie 2 moves on, using the alignments found so far.
 A seed extension "fails" if it does not yield a new best or a new second-best alignment.
 This limit is automatically adjusted up when -k or -a are specified.
 Default: 15.